 Another song, "Turn On the Old Music Box" was cut, but the tune remains as Pinocchio's Leitmotif.

 "Three Cheers For Anything" was about the boys on the journey to Pleasure Island singing about what they're going to do once they get there.

 "Honest John", which was included as a bonus feature on the 2009 Platinum Edition DVD/Blu-Ray release.

-Disowned Adaptation: The son of Carlo Collodi, the author of the original Adventures of Pinocchio book, hated the Disney adaptation for playing fast and loose with his dad's story, and even unsuccessfully tried to sue the studio for misrepresenting his father's work.
+Disowned Adaptation: Paolo Lorenzini, the nephew of Pinocchio's creator Carlo Collodi, hated the Disney adaptation for playing fast and loose with his uncle's story, and even unsuccessfully tried to sue the studio for misrepresenting his uncle's work.

 Doing It for the Art: The film's production was just as ambitious, if not more so than Snow White.
 How much work was put into the film?
 To give an idea, $85,000, or a fairly large chunk of the film's $2,289,247 budget, was spent on two specialized multiplane camera shots that barely amount to a minute and 30 seconds total on screen!
 That's close to the budget of two Disney short cartoons!